liangzheng816/OfficeDocs-SharePoint/migration/migration-with-cba.md

 ### 2. Grant permissions

-In the Entra admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.
+1. In the Entra admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.

-Next, grant the necessary API permissions under **API Permissions** page.
+2. Next, grant the necessary API permissions under **API Permissions** page.

-To limit 'MigApp' to move content into specific SharePoint sites, grant 'Sites.Selected' permission under the SharePoint and Microsoft Graph API.
+3. To limit 'MigApp' to move content into specific SharePoint sites, grant the 'Sites.Selected' permission under the SharePoint and Microsoft Graph API.

 - SharePoint API:
   - 'Sites.Selected': Required for REST and CSOM (Client-Side Object Model) calls.
 - Microsoft Graph API:
   - 'Sites.Selected': Required for site-related operations.

-To allow 'MigApp' to move content into all SharePoint sites, grant ‘Sites.FullControl.All’ permission under the SharePoint and Microsoft Graph API.
+4. To allow 'MigApp' to move content into all SharePoint sites, grant ‘Sites.FullControl.All’ permission under the SharePoint and Microsoft Graph API.

 - SharePoint API:
   - 'Sites.FullControl.All': Required for full control of all site collections.
 - Microsoft Graph API:
   - 'Sites.FullControl.All': Required for full control of all site collections.

-Grant more permissions
+5. Grant more permissions

 - Microsoft Graph API:
   - 'User.Read.All': Required for resolving user mapping.
   - 'Group.Read.All': Required for resolving user mapping.
   - 'Organization.Read.All': Required for sending telemetry to the correct Geo location.
 - SharePoint API:
   - 'TermStore.ReadWrite.All': Required for reading and writing managed metadata (necessary for SharePoint term store migration).
 - Dynamic CRM API:
   - 'user_impersonation': Required for accessing Common Data Service as organization users (necessary for migrating SharePoint workflows to Power Automate).

 ### 3. Upload certificate

- Go to **Certificates & secrets** page, and select **Certificates** tab.
+Go to the **Certificates & secrets** page, and select the **Certificates** tab.
 - Upload the public key of your X.509 certificate that is issued by the Enterprise Public Key Infrastructure (PKI).
 - Copy the value in 'Thumbprint' for future use.

 ## Grant destination site access permission

-If you set the SharePoint **Sites.Selected** permission for 'MigApp', you need to grant the application  **FullControl** permissions for all the migration destination sites before the migration starts.
+If you set the SharePoint **Sites.Selected** permission for 'MigApp' you need to grant the application **FullControl** permissions for all the migration destination sites before the migration starts.

 You can use either the Microsoft Graph API or PowerShell PnP to grant these permissions:

 - Microsoft Graph API: Grant the **Owner** permission role on the sites.
 You can find detailed instructions in [Create permission - Microsoft Graph v1.0](/graph/api/site-post-permissions?view=graph-rest-1.0&tabs=http).
 - PowerShell PnP: Use “Grant-PnPAzureADAppSitePermission” command to set the **FullControl** permission.
 Detailed instructions are available on the [Grant-PnPAzureADAppSitePermission page](https://pnp.github.io/powershell/cmdlets/Grant-PnPAzureADAppSitePermission.html).

 ## Using CBA with SPMT